 The bioimpedance values measured by the wearable device showed high agreement with the values from BIACorpus.
 As expected, the measured impedance values decreased with an increase in frequency for both devices.
 Figure 3 indicated an appreciable degree of agreement between the wearable and reference.
-The 95% confidence intervals for the mean were below 0 indicating an overall negative bias except for S-1 where a strong positive bias was observed.
-A difference between subjects was observed.
-While many showed high agreement, subjects S-1, 6, 8, 10 displayed less agreement.
-However, the observed intra-subject variation was low.
+The negative 95% confidence intervals for the mean indicated an overall negative bias.
+S-1 was the exception where a strong positive bias of unclear origin was observed.
+Inter-subject variations did occur.
+While many subjects showed high agreement, subjects S-1, 6, 8, 10 displayed less agreement.
+However, the observed intrasubject variation was low.
 Furthermore, a trend between the difference measured and the mean values was observable.
 This indicated a relationship between the differences measured and the frequency used for measurements.
 As the frequency increased, the difference increased for most subjects.
 This trend could be attributed to a system drift during high frequency measurements.
 Further investigations and experiments will provide a better understanding of these observations.